The-Marcy-Lab-School/Mod-2-DOM-Study-Guide/README.md

 * Get (Read) an existing element in the DOM
 * Update the properties of existing elements in the DOM
 * Delete existing elements from the DOM

+Below are examples of these essential DOM functions.

 ```js
 // Get elements from the DOM using document.querySelector